 Cold Press Natural is a natural white (no optical brighteners) surface with a slight texture that works well for some images where a warmer feel is desired.
 It is a matte finished paper.

 Ultra Premium Luster is described by Epson as the ultimate "every day" photo paper.
 It closely resembles E surface papers popular with darkroom printers and has a great black density and color gamut.
-It is suitable for most images.
+It is suitable for most images, while being an economical choice.

 Legacy Platine is a smooth surface, satin finish cotton fibre paper emulating the look of a traditional silver halide paper.
+The finish is similar to Luster.
 This is the ultimate fine art paper featuring outstanding black density and color fidelity.
+A great choice for black and white prints.

 Turn around time for most orders is 3-5 days maximum.
 If more time is needed based on the order size or available materials you will be informed as soon as possible.